quynhchristinavu/pquynhvu.github.io/content/posts/mics/quote/_index.md

 * "He who dares not offend cannot be honest." - Thomas Paine

 * "We're what we repeatedly do.
-Excellence, then, is not an act, but a habit." - Aristotle
+Excellence, then, is not an act, but a habit." - Greek philosopher and polymath Aristotle

 * "That which does not kill us makes us stronger." - Friedrich Nietzsche